 It is the County's policy to minimize concentration of credit risk, which is the risk of loss attributed to the magnitude of the County's investment in a single issuer, by diversifying the investment portfolio so that the impact of potential losses from any one type of security or issuer will be minimized.
-This will be based on the applicable opinion units.

-Investments in any one issuer that represent five percent or more of the County's investments are as follows:
+As of December 31, 2016, the County did not have any investments in any one issuer that represented five percent or more of the County's total investments.